Apple IIe Card: Technical specifications

-Notes: When emulating the Apple IIe, only a full-screen mode is available and all native Macintosh functions are suspended while running (a proprietary graphical control panel, running outside MacOS, is available for configuring the virtual Apple II slots and peripherals; however, both native and emulated computer function are suspended during this activity).
+Notes: When emulating the Apple IIe, only a full-screen mode is available and all native Macintosh functions are suspended while running (a proprietary graphical control panel, running outside Mac OS, is available for configuring the virtual Apple II slots and peripherals; however, both native and emulated computer function are suspended during this activity).
 Macintosh functions and control resume only once emulation is completely shut down and exited.

 Host system compatibility

 The card plugs into the PDS slot in many of the LC-series Macintoshes, but not all models and system software combinations are supported.
 Apple's Tech Info Library article #8458 lists the following models as Apple IIe Card-compatible: Color Classic, Colour Classic II, LC, LC II, III & III+; LC 475, 520, 550, 575; Quadra 605 and Performa 4XX, 52X, 55X, 56X, and 57X.
 However, other 68K models that have an LC-compatible PDS slot and support 24-bit memory addressing are generally compatible with the Apple IIe Card but are not officially supported.
 The host Macintosh requires Apple's emulation software (a boot disk) launched from System 6.0.8 to 7.5.5 in order to activate the IIe Card.
 Systems 7.0 through 7.5.5 support both 24- and 32-bit addressing on suitable Macintosh models (from System 7.6 onwards, Macintosh system software does not support the required 24-bit addressing).
 24-bit addressing can be enabled on supported systems with the Macintosh Memory control panel.
 The Apple IIe Card will not work with 32-bit addressing enabled or Macintosh System Software or machines locked to this mode.

 Contrary to some sources, the LC 630 and Quadra 630 are not compatible with the Apple IIe card because those computers do not support 24-bit mode.